mrossini-ethz/parseq/README.md

    * `(? (and ...))`
    * `(? (or ...))`
    or multiple arguments to `(? ...)` signifying either a sequence or a choice.
- * Non-greedy expressions
  * Support for streams (how?)
  * Speed and efficiency
- * Enable rules to remember their parsing expression
  * Custom terminals
  * Custom non-terminal expressions
  * Custom sequences, i.e. parse _anything_